How To Work A Breakfast Bar Into Your Kitchen Design

 This creates a functional and friendly spot for kids’ homework or family meals.
 Just a few steps from the kitchen, serving becomes a breeze.

 You could even incorporate banquette seating here to conserve space further.

 Go for a similar material to your benchtop to tie it in with the kitchen.
 Alternatively, pick a contrasting material (like wood) to break up the look.

-It’s a great choice for smaller benches, as you can create the elevated breakfast bar without sacrificing any valuable bench space.
+It’s a great choice for smaller benches, as you can create an elevated breakfast bar without sacrificing any valuable preparation space.

-If your kitchen hugs walls or your floorplan doesn’t allow for a breakfast bar as is, continuing the kitchen through creating a new breakfast bar space can be a good alternative.
+If you have a galley-style kitchen or your floorplan simply doesn’t allow for a breakfast bar as is, continuing the kitchen by creating a new space can be a good alternative.

-This keeps guests out of your way and creates a mini-division into cooking and entertaining spaces, without losing the adjacency that a breakfast bar offers.
+This keeps guests out of your way and creates a mini-division into cooking and entertaining spaces without losing the adjacency of a breakfast bar kitchen design.

 This usually involves the extension of an existing benchtop, and can be easily achieved with a simple inverse L-shape design.
 This can be a more cost-effective option that allows plenty of room for legs to sit comfortably underneath the surface.